 At The Farnley Academy we are determined to provide our students with a safe, secure and happy environment in which to learn.
 We expect high standards of behaviour and do our best to encourage our students to develop into responsible and valued members of the community.

-- difficult for those being bullied to defend themselves against.
+- Situations where it is difficult for those being bullied to defend themselves against what is happening.

 - Physical e.g. hitting, fighting, taking belongings